-Hard Seltzers have existed in Ireland for several years with Irish-made brand Loki & Co quickly picking up on the category’s growth in the US and launching their own line of seltzers in 2017, marketed as ‘Europe’s original seltzer’.
+Hard Seltzers have existed in Ireland for several years, with Irish brand Loki & Co quickly picking up on the category’s growth in the US and launching their own line of seltzers in 2017, marketed as ‘Europe’s original seltzer’.
 International brands are now getting in on the action, with the leading American brand White Claw launching in Ireland in 2020.

-As in most categories, RTDs has also seen the arrival of non-alcoholic alternatives as the health and wellness trend becomes an increasingly important driver for consumers.
+As in most categories of alcoholic drinks, RTDs has also seen the arrival of non-alcoholic alternatives as the health and wellness trend becomes an increasingly important driver for consumers.
 For those looking to cut down their alcohol intake, non-alcoholic drinks can offer the same experience without the health repercussions.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the RTDs industry in Ireland with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the RTDs industry in Ireland, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty